-Western Australian Wildflowers bloom on the Coral Coast all year round, but between late July and September you’ll see some of the most stunning displays in the State, when blankets of brilliant wildflowers colour the outback landscape and unique individual species can be found.
+Western Australian Wildflowers bloom on the Coral Coast all year round, but between late July and early October you’ll see some of the most stunning displays in the State, when blankets of brilliant wildflowers colour the outback landscape and unique individual species can be found.

 Blooms can be seen along the entire Coral Coast, in places such as Lesueur National Park, Cape Range National Park and the Shark Bay World Heritage Area, year round.
 The flowers are more seasonal in some regions, such as Coalseam Conservation Park, which bursts into carpets of pink, gold, cream and white Everlasting flowers covering a dramatic terrain of rugged cliffs, rocky outcrops and red soil.